 Cannabidiol (CBD), one of the compounds found in cannabis, is at the forefront of the wellness movement these days — and for good reason.

-Initial research shows this nonpsychoactive cannabinoid that doesn’t get you high can be useful in the treatment of a number of ailments, including:
+Initial research shows this nonpsychoactive cannabinoid that doesn’t get you high may be useful in easing symptoms of a number of ailments, including:

 - chronic pain

 - skin conditions

 Because of its burgeoning popularity, CBD products can be found everywhere from big box health aisles in Sephora to smaller boutiques and dispensaries.
 Available in vape pens and gummies to skin care products and smoothies, it seems like there’s something for everyone interested in trying CBD.

 And since we’re a culture that loves its coffee, it didn’t take long for coffee shops around the country to start serving CBD-infused brews.